Channel Models

 - angleScaling:

 The Angle Scaling parameters.
-If specified, it must be a tuple of 2 numpy arrays.
+If specified, it must be a tuple of 2 NumPy arrays.

 The first item specifies the mean values for angle scaling.
 It’s a 1-D NumPy array containing four values for: the Azimuth angle of Departure, Azimuth angle of Arrival, Zenith angle of Departure, and Zenith angle of Arrival.

 The second item specifies the RMS angle spread values.
-It is a 1-D numpy array containing four RMS values for: the Azimuth angle of Departure, Azimuth angle of Arrival, Zenith angle of Departure, and Zenith angle of Arrival.
+It is a 1-D NumPy array containing four RMS values for: the Azimuth angle of Departure, Azimuth angle of Arrival, Zenith angle of Departure, and Zenith angle of Arrival.
 For more information, please refer to Angle Scaling below.

-If this value is set to
+If this value is set to None (the default), the Angle Scaling is disabled.

 Use this parameter to customize or override the default path delays, which are set based on the CDL channel model as defined in 3GPP TR 38.901.
 In most use cases, you don’t need to specify this parameter.
 For more information, see Customizing CDL Model below.